 Suppose you were walking down the streets and almost got hit by a cab.
 You might want to tell about the near-death moment and how it changed your perceptions about life.
 In another example, you might be asked by the examiner to write about college life.
 Don’t simply describe how you got into college, made friends, etc. Since it is an academic piece, you must observe, examine, and explain your personal progress.
 Note that the main focus is you.
 Reflect on your deepest emotions as opposed to mere events.
 Make the paper as individual as you can, allowing the reader to find out your personal qualities.
 If you ever come across some difficulties in finding exciting ideas on writing, trust your assignment to uk.Edubirdie.com.

 Have these ideas inspired you?
 Do you have a topic already?
 Now that you have become more conscientious go and be proactive in your class.
-Don’t forget to consult Edubirdie for essay writing help, editing and revision.
+Don’t forget to consult Edubirdie for reliable essay writing help and best essay editing service.